- The king cobra is a dominant snake with deadly venom that even preys on other snakes.

 The mongoose is faster than the king cobra.
 A mongoose can hit top speeds of 20 mph, and this mammal has a lot of agility to help it change directions quickly.
 The ability of a mongoose to move so well helps it hunt down many animals, particularly snakes.

-A mongoose has the speed advantage.
+A mongoose has a speed advantage.

 King Cobra vs Mongoose: Attacking Method